Big Ideas Series 10

 We have low bitterness here, a soft mouthfeel courtesy of Glasgow’s trademark Loch Katrine water and a healthy dose of oats in the grist and, of course, a full and flavoursome hop profile.
-The combination of the three German varieties, together with the estery LAIII yeast, present a cocktail of orange zest, grapefruit, melon, passionfruit and vinous gooseberry, while allowing the sweetness of the malt to shine too.
-It’s familiar but different, and dangerously easy drinking.
+Three European varieties, together with a warm fermentation, present a cocktail of orange zest, grapefruit, berries, passionfruit and vinous gooseberry, while allowing the sweetness of the malt to shine too.

 What The Hell Was I Thinking?

 Good question!
-Brewing a new school, hazy, hoppy pale ale on an old school brewing kit with open fermenters is not an easy task.
+Brewing a new-school hoppy pale ale on an old-school brewing kit with open fermenters is not an easy task.
 This type of beer has huge potential for spoilage through exposure to oxygen and as such it feels like tending a delicate flower through a thunderstorm.
 So why not ramp up the challenge a bit further and avoid the hop varieties that have become synonymous with this style; your Citras, Mosaics, Simcoes, Ekuanots, Galaxies and whatnot?
 These guys aren’t known as the ‘cheat hops’ for nothing.
 But no, me and my ‘Big Ideas’ mean it’s a quest for the most assertive European hops, and with this beer style we can rule most of the options out straight away because any significant amount of spiciness just won’t work.
-So after extensive trials it’s the German hops that fit the bill, and three from the same family and bred at the Huell Institute around the same time.
+So after extensive trials we've opted for hops from Germany (Hallertau Blanc, Mandarina Bavaria) and France (Barbe Rouge).
 The result isn’t the same as a pale brewed with more sophisticated kit and using the hops mentioned above, but it is a cousin, perhaps, and that’s sort of the point.
 Taste the difference, celebrate variety.

 Bottle conditioned, vegan friendly